top of page

 Researcher & Editor at the Institute of Network Cultures

-As a Researcher & Editor I am responsible for actively giving direction to new research in the field of internet critique and digital culture.
-From writing fund applications to building & maintaining a network of relevant contacts (such as researchers, journalists, artists, and activists).
+The Institute of Network Cultures (INC) is an applied science research unit inside the Digital Media and Creative Industries faculty of the Amsterdam University of Applied Science.
+As Researcher & Editor I am responsible for giving direction to socially relevant research in the field of internet critique.
+From writing fund applications to building & maintaining a network of researchers, journalists, artists, activists and other makers and thinkers.
 During the production phase, I am responsible for leading the research team and coordinating the (hybrid) events & publications.

-nalized people use to change oppressive discourses in the digital public sphere - from social media comment wars and call-out culture to political memes - in the context of ethics, looking at how relationships of power and norms are shaped.
-I also co-edited the two INC Readers about critical meme research that were published in 2021 and 2022
+I am interested in the tactics marginalized people use to change oppressive discourses in the digital public sphere - from social media comment wars and call-out culture to political memes.
+I also co-edited the two INC Readers about critical meme research that were published in 2021 and 2022 and am co-editing the third to be published in 2024.

 Teacher, Ethics and Diversity & Inclusion at the Amsterdam University of Applied Sciences